KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/02-part2.md

 9. Record the absorbance of the samples at 562nm after 30 mins and subtract the average 562nm absorbance measurements of the Blank standard replicates from absorbance values of all other unknown sample replicates
 10. Select the data of all samples A562(nm) and A562 subtracted blank(nm) and use scatter plot graph.
 Add linear trendlines and display equation and R-squared values on chart.

-### D. Calculate Soluble Protein concentration in mg BSA equivalent/mL extract
+### 5.D.
+Calculate Soluble Protein concentration in mg BSA equivalent/mL extract
 1. Use the standard curve equation and subtracted blank absorbance values to calculate soluble protein concentration Sample Calculation of Soluble Protein Concentration: